Emmotes/ic_spoilers/docs/season_6.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Charm of the Fallen** (Guess)
-> The maximum number of Accursed Specters that can be active at once is equal to the number of Champions with Charisma as their highest ability score.
+> The maximum number of Accursed Specters that can be active at once is equal to the number of Champions with Charisma as their highest ability score in the formation.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>